rustyrussell/bolts/12-offer-encoding.md

 [BIP-341](https://github.com/bitcoin/bips/blob/master/bip-0341.mediawiki),
-with each TLV leaf paired with a nonce leaf to avoid revealing adjacent nodes in proofs (assuming there is a non-revealed TLV which has enough entropy).
+with each TLV leaf paired with a nonce leaf to avoid revealing adjacent nodes in proofs (assuming there is a non-revealed TLV that enough entropy).

 The Merkle tree's leaves are, in TLV-ascending order for each tlv:
 1. The H("LnLeaf",tlv).
 2. The H("LnAll"||all-tlvs,tlv) where "all-tlvs" consists of all non-signature TLV entries appended in ascending order.

 The Merkle tree inner nodes are H("LnBranch", lesser-SHA256||greater-SHA256);
-this ordering means that proofs are more compact since left/right is inherently determined.
+this ordering means proofs are more compact since left/right is inherently determined.

-If there are not exactly a power of 2 leaves, then the tree depth will be uneven, with the deepest tree on the lowest-order leaves.
+If there is not exactly a power of 2 leaves, then the tree depth will be uneven, with the deepest tree on the lowest-order leaves.

-e.g. consider the encoding of an `offer` `signature` with TLVs TLV1, TLV2 and TLV3:
+e.g. consider the encoding of an `offer` `signature` with TLVs TLV1, TLV2, and TLV3:

 ```
 L1=H("LnLeaf",TLV1)